-Financial Aid monies can only be used in the on-campus Bookstore or through their website, to purchase (or rent) textbooks and related supplies.
+Financial Aid monies can only be used in the on-campus Bookstore to purchase (or rent) textbooks and related supplies.
 If you wish to purchase your textbooks online via another vendor, you must use your own funds to do so.

 - What if I want to attend another college next semester, do I have to do another FAFSA application?

 If you plan on attending another college next semester, you must go back into your processed FAFSA form and add the new school’s code to your form and resubmit it.
 Please contact our Office to let us know that you will not be attending the following semester so that we may cancel any pending awards for you.
 It is also a good idea to contact the new school to let them know that you have sent your form to them for processing and to find out what their requirements are.

 - What do I do if I had my FAFSA application sent to another college, but I want to go to LFCC now?